jbelien/OVH-Cloud-Snapshot/README.md

 The format starts with the letter P, for "period."
 Each duration period is represented by an integer value followed by a period designator.
 If the duration contains time elements, that portion of the specification is preceded by the letter T.

 Here are some simple examples.
 Two days is `P2D`.
 Two seconds is `PT2S`.
 Six years and five minutes is `P6YT5M`.

+You can protected snapshots from deletion but setting its id in `protected.instances` or `protected.volumes`.

 ## Run